-- 1-2.
-Print your name and sign the form in the appropriate boxes. - 3.
-Record the name of the center or placement agency where you work and the 6-digit identification code for your center/agency. - 4.
+1-2.
+Print your name and sign the form in the appropriate boxes.

+- 3. Record the name of the center or placement agency where you work and the six-digit identification code for your center/agency. - 4.
 Record the telephone number at which you may be reached. - 5.
 Enter the date you are submitting the appeal.

-U.S. Department of Labor - Employment and Training Administration JOB CORPS APPEAL FORM FOR 6- or 12-MONTH SURVEY DATA
+U.S. Department of Labor - Employment and Training Administration

+JOB CORPS APPEAL FORM FOR 6- or 12-MONTH SURVEY DATA

-Student Information: (Pl Check Box for Appeal: 1.
-Social Security Number 6-Month Placement Earning 6-Month 12-Month 12-Month Earnings Placement Earning 2.
-Last Name MI F irst Name 3.
+Student Information: (Please Print) Check Box for Appeal: 1.
+Social Security Number 6-Month Placement 6-Month Earnings 12-Month Placement 12-Month Earnings 1 2.
+Last Name MI.
+First Name 3.
 Center Attended 4.
+Date Reported to Initial Placement (Work or School): Мо Month ay Ye ear Query CIS to Get the Correct Start and End Dates for the Appropriate Survey Week and Enter Dates Below

+5. Start Date of Week: Month Day Year 6.
+End Date of Week: Month Day Year

+Complete Section A or Section B Below:

+Section A: Complete this section if appeal is for employment during the week.
+Attach a pay stub for the time-period that includes the start and end dates.

+1. Enter Employer's Name:

+2. Enter Total Hours: (worked during the week in question)

+3. Enter Earnings Unit: (check one) 4.
+Dollar Amount: (enter earnings for unit selected)

+Hourly \$

+Weekly \$

+Monthly \$

+Daily \$

+5. Enter any other weekly payments (e.g. bonuses, tips, commissions, etc.) \$

+Earnings per hour must equal or exceed the Federal Minimum Wage to qualify as a valid placement.

-Date Reported to Initial Placement (Work or School): Month n Day Year , Query SPAMIS-CIS to ( 5.
-Start Date of Week: Month Day Year 6.
-End Date of V Veek: Month n Day Year Enter Employer's Name Enter Total Hours: (worked during the wee ek in question) , , , 3.
-Enter Earnings Unit: (c heck one) 4.
-Dollar Amount: (enter earnir igs for uni t selected) ☐ Hourly \$ ☐ Weekly ☐ Monthly \$ \$ □ Daily \$ 5.
-Enter any other weekly commissions, etc.) 5, \$ Earnings per hour must Section B: Complete the enrolled/attended for the 1.
-Enter Name of School/1 is section if ne minimum the appeal hours requ is for educati ion data.
-Attach a letter fr om the ii nstitution sta week. ating studen 2.
-Type of School/Training Program (che ck one): 3.
-Enter Information of on School/Tr aining Bel ow: ☐ High School Gı Grade: Hours attended in week: □ Post-secondary Vocational/Te chnical Schoo l No No. of hours attended in week: □ College No No. of credit hours enrolled in: ☐ On-the-job Train ning or Subsidia zed Employme ent No No. of hours attended in week: □ Other Training No. of hours attended in week: 4.
-If Other Training, specif y type: 1.
-Print Your Name: 2.
+Section B: Complete this section if the appeal is for education data.
+Attach a letter from the institution stating student was enrolled/attended for the minimum hours required for a valid Job Corps placement during the week.

+1. Enter Name of School/Training Institution: 2.
+Type of School/Training Program (check one): 3.
+Enter Information on School/Training Below: High School Grade: Hours attended in week: Post-secondary Vocational/Technical School No. of hours attended in week: College No. of credit hours enrolled in: On-the-job Training or Subsidized Employment No. of hours attended in week: Other Training No. of hours attended in week: 4.
+If Other Training, specify type:

+1. Print Your Name: 2.
 Signature: 3.
-Agency Name/Code (6 Digit ID Code): 4 4.
+Agency Name/Code (6- Digit ID Code): 4.
 Your Telephone: () National Office Use Only: 5.
-Date Form Submitt ed: Reviewed by: ☐ Approved: ☐ Not Approved: Date:
+Date Form Submitted: Reviewed by: Approved: I Not Approved: Date: